-Most MQTT brokers don’t provide any mechanism for logging historical data for later analysis.
+Most MQTT brokers don’t provide any built in mechanism for logging historical data for later analysis.

 However due to the publish/subscribe nature of MQTT is is easy to monitor, and log a data stream or streams using an MQTT client.